Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 ![](./attention_example.svg)

 Each word in the input sequence is a query.
+We need to score each word of the input sentence against this word to produce scores.
+The score determines how much focus to place on other parts of the input sentence as we encode a word at a certain position.
 The query is compared to all keys with a score function (in this case the dot product) to determine the weights.

 The weights are rescaled using the softmax function, so that the sum of the weights is 1.

-Finally, the value vectors of all words are averaged using the attention weights.
+Finally, the we select the relevant value vectors and drown-out the irrelevant ones by scaling them using the attention weights.
 We assign the value vectors a higher weight whose corresponding key is most similar to the query.

 Self-attention is called "self" because we compare each word with all other words in the same sequence.